jifalops/geo-query-input/README.md

 ## Installation

 ```
-bower install --save geo-query-input
+bower i -S geo-query-input      # Polymer 2.0 hybrid (1.x compatible)
+bower i -S geo-query-input#^0.3 # Polymer 1.x based
 ```

 ## Usage
-* Listen for the `query-changed` event and handle changes.
-* Optionally use a submit button instead of the query-changed event (see full demo).
+* Bind to the `query` property.
+* Supply a Google Maps API key (will be optional in the future)

 ## Demo
 <!--